 Creating a legal entity for your startup will establish much-needed separation between you and your business.
 Shielding your personal assets is the first and foremost reason to think about incorporating.
 But let's face it.
 When it comes down to choosing a business structure, small business owners are typically concerned about one thing: taxes.

 Some aspects of starting a nonprofit are similar to starting a for-profit business, but nuances exist.
-How to Incorporate a Nonprofit Organization can be confusing and complicated and it can be helpful to have a checklist of what you should address to incorporate a business as a Nonprofit Organization.
+Incorporate a nonprofit organization can be confusing and complicated so it can be helpful to have a checklist of what you should address.
 Before I go any further, let’s first chat about what being a nonprofit business means.

-The information that I’m about to provide you in this article on How to Incorporate a Nonprofit Organization is not intended as legal, tax, or financial advice.
-It’s […]
+The information that I’m about to provide you in this article is not intended as legal, tax, or financial advice.
+It’s for general knowledge purposes to give you some insight as you prepare to talk with your lawyer, accountant, […]

 Have you formed a corporation in Delaware or operating your business as a Delaware corporation?
 You may not realize that your Annual Report is due soon on March 1.
 Additionally, you will need to pay your annual franchise tax fee.
 Here’s what you need to know to stay compliant with the state of Delaware.